What does a consultation look like?

 - Email – Confer with us in written format.

-- Small Group – Invite us into a development cohort, a department meeting, or another setting if you'd like to start a dialogue on practice with a small group of educators.
+- Small Group – Invite us to a development cohort, a department meeting, or another setting to start a dialogue on practice with a small group of educators.

-- Pre- or Post-Consultation Pairing of Services – To maximize benefits, instructors are always encouraged to pair a consultation with other CIS services and data.
+- Pre- or Post-Consultation Pairing of Services – Instructors are encouraged to pair a consultation with other CIS services and data to maximize benefits.